-Apart from the dangers of driving in Bali, the traffic in most tourist areas is often annoying and frequently perilous to pedestrians.
-Footpaths can be rough, even unusable, and sometimes motorbikes will recklessly swerve on to them.
+Apart from the dangers of driving in Bali, the traffic in most tourist areas can be perilous to pedestrians.
+Footpaths can be rough, even unusable, and sometimes motorbikes will swerve on to them.
 Gaps in the pavement are also a cause of injury.
 Carry a torch (flashlight) at night.

-Most Balinese would never perpetrate a scam, but it seems that very few would warn a foreigner when one is happening.
+Most Balinese people would never perpetrate a scam, but some can be reluctant to get involved and warn travelers when one is happening.
 Be suspicious if you notice that bystanders are uncommunicative and perhaps uneasy, and one person is doing all the talking.

-Locals (often working in pairs) discover a 'serious problem' with your car or motorcycle – it's blowing smoke, leaking oil or petrol, a wheel is wobbling or a tyre is flat (problems that one of the pair creates while the other distracts you).
-Coincidentally, a brother/cousin/friend nearby can help and soon they're demanding an outrageous sum for their trouble.
+People (often working in pairs) discover a "serious problem" with your car or motorcycle – it's blowing smoke, leaking oil or petrol, a wheel is wobbling or a tire is flat (problems that one of the pair creates while the other distracts you).
+Coincidentally, a brother/cousin/friend nearby can help and soon they're demanding a sum for their trouble.

-Many travellers are ripped off by money changers who use sleight of hand and rigged calculators.
-Always count your money at least twice in front of the money changer, and don't let them touch the money again after you've finally counted it.
-The best defence is to use a bank-affiliated currency exchange or ATMs (although there has been a rash of fake card skimmers attached to ATMs, so check authenticity and cover your hand as you enter your pin number).
+Many travelers are scammed by money changers who use sleight of hand and rigged calculators.
+Always count your money at least twice in front of the money changer, and don't let them hold the money again after you've finally counted it.
+The best defense is to use a bank-affiliated currency exchange or ATMs (although there has been a rash of fake card skimmers attached to ATMs, so check their authenticity and cover your hand as you enter your PIN).